 If you to decide to do some independent traveling during your time abroad, be sure to do some careful planning ahead of time.
 Hostels can be a less expensive "no frills" alternative to hotels.
-Sleeping can be dormitory style (everyone in bunks in one room) or in private rooms.
+Sleeping can be dormitory style (everyone in bunks in one room) or in double or private rooms.
 Each hostel has different rules and restrictions, from imposing a curfew to establishing strict check-in and check-out times.
 Some hostels require that you bring your own linen, while others require that you have a Youth Hostel Membership, so be sure to check on regulations in advance.
-Be sure to read reviews of past guests.
+Read reviews of past guests.
 Early arrival at hostels is recommended as they tend to fill up quickly in popular destinations.

 Trains and buses are very convenient for travel outside the U.S. and allow you to see the countryside.
 Here are some tips that may help you with rail travel.